mrlynn/custominder/README.md

 * User Authentication with Passport
 * Logout and Access Control

 ## Section 1 (Install MongoDB)

 ### MongoDB :

-MongoDB is NoSQL Database and it stores information in JSON format.
-It is the commonly used DB for Node JS.
+MongoDB is NoSQL Database and it stores information in documents.
-MongoDb makes development fast and it is syntactically simple.
+MongoDB makes development fast and it is syntactically simple.
 It is easy to change and maintain.

-You  can Install MongoDB (for Ubuntu) from here: [Install_MongoDB_Ubuntu](https://docs.mongodb.com/manual/installation/)

-You can Install MongoDB (for Linux Mint - Sylvia) from here: [Install_MongoDB_Sylvia](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/)

-You can check, if mongoDb is already installed in your system by typing this command in your terminal:
+You can start using MongoDB for Free in the cloud with [MongoDB Atlas](https://cloud.mongodb.com)

 You can find the path of mongoDB installed in your system through: ```$ which mongod```